elastic/search-ui/README.md

 - **Customizable** - Tune the components, markup, styles, and behaviors to your liking.
 - **Smart URLs** - Searches, paging, filtering, and more, are captured in the URL for direct result linking.
 - **Headless** - Leverage our application logic, provide your own components or views.
-- **Flexible** - Not just for React.
+- **Flexible front-end** - Not just for React.
 Use with any JavaScript library, even vanilla JavaScript.
+- **Flexible back-end** - Not just for Elastic App Search.
+Use with any backend.

 <img src="packages/react-search-ui/resources/screenshot.png" width="600">